 - Account data: Personal data collected and stored temporarily for the purpose of transferring it to customer's back end systems or third-party systems controlled by the customer

-For more information, see Data collection and storage.
+For more information, see Data collected from websites.

 Some of this data is tracked automatically on your site.
 Other types you can collect by setting up data tracking for your site and by creating segments to monitor the preferences of your visitors.